dhirajpatel22/valorant-aim-analyzer/README.md

 - Training a custom computer vision model to identify enemy head locations.
 - Uses detected head positions to evaluate crosshair placement accuracy (vertical crosshair accuracy)

----

-## Features In Progress
-🚧 **Kill Detection**
+✅ **Kill Detection**
 - Implemented OCR-based detection of the Valorant kill feed using EasyOCR.
 - Detects and groups individual OCR text detections into kill feed rows.
 - Added fuzzy string matching to handle OCR inconsistencies and duplicate detections across frames.
 - Tracks potential kill events across multiple frames using kill candidates, rather than treating every OCR detection as a new kill.
 - Uses the position and timing of detections to determine whether a newly detected row corresponds to an existing candidate.
-- Currently refining candidate expiration and confirmation logic to reliably determine when a kill event has disappeared from the feed and should be finalized.
+- Candidate expiration and confirmation logic to reliably determine when a kill event has disappeared from the feed and should be finalized.

+---

+## Features In Progress

 🚧 **Aim Analysis**
 - Measuring how quickly and accurately the player moves their crosshair onto targets.
 - Analyzing flicks, tracking, and micro-adjustments.
-- Compute crosshair placement score & measure reaction time, draw crosshair path on screen
+- Compute crosshair placement score & measure reaction time
+- Exporting/downloading an annotated version of the video with detection boxes and analysis overlays for easy review.

 ---

 ## Future Features

-- Reaction time measurement
 - Headshot accuracy analysis
 - Crosshair placement scoring
 - Aim improvement recommendations